Overview of Disability

 Some people who are turned down for Social Security Disability (SSD) or Supplemental Security Income (SSI) make one of two mistakes: Either they give up completely, or start over with a brand new claim.

 Giving up, if you are living with an impairment that is having an impact on your ability to work, particularly one that is likely to worsen over time, is not truly an option.
 At some point in the future you will find yourself in worse health, physically, mentally, and financially, and the process of applying for disability will only become more difficult.

 Filing a new claim because you hope to get a different result if a different disability examiner reviews you claim is also not a good idea.
-The state agency that decides all initial applications for Social Security, usually called the Disability Determination Services (DDS) agency, is under a lot of pressure to keep the number of approvals down.
+The state agency that decides all initial applications for Social Security, usually called the Disability Determination Services (DDS) agency, tends to have an insitutional culture of denial.
 Submitting the same claim to the same agency is likely to result in yet another denial, and waste months of your time (it takes about 3 to 4 months to receive a decision on a claim).

 Is your claim more likely to be approved as a result of a reconsideration appeal?
 Not really.
 Reconsideration appeals are also decided by DDS, the same agency that made the initial denial.
 The exception here could be if you have any new medical evidence to add to the record such as medical test results, reports from ER visits, etc. Only about 15% of all reconsideration appeals are successful.